 There are credible stories of giant groupers attacking divers and of fatalities but it is extremely rare.
 Still they are large and deserve respect and should not be approached too closely.
 We have heard first hand, a story of a large specimen biting onto a spear fisherman’s fin while he was attempting to surface for air.
 The Giant Grouper in the images are resident in the Mafia Island Marine Park and are often found along Kinasi pass and Kinasi Wall.
 The larger of the two is named Jesus and the slightly smaller one is called Mohammed.

 They are protogynous hermaphrodites and start life as females and later change to males as they age.
 They aggregate for breeding purposes and will leave their home range usually on a yearly basis for breeding.
 These aggregations often have several hundred fish and are targeted by fishermen making the species extremely vulnerable.

 VULNERABLE TO EXTINCTION

 Because of their appetite brindle bass are easy fish to catch causing them to be highly over-fished on most of the East African coast.
 They are currently listed as vulnerable to extinction on the IUCN red list and are protected in South Africa and Australia.

-- There was a giant grouper that dominated a shark tank at the old aquarium in Durban South Africa in the early 1980’s.
-Every time a new shark was put in the tank, the grouper would swim up to it at speed and head butt the shark on its side to show him who the boss was.
+- There was a giant groupers that dominated a shark tank at the old aquarium in Durban South Africa in the early 1980’s.
+Every time a new shark was put in the tank, the groupers would swim up to it at speed and head butt the shark on its side to show him who the boss was.

 - Giant groupers have a lot of strength when hungry.
 During the second world war, soldiers from the Catalina seaplanes that were anchored in Durban Harbor, used to fish using steel aircraft cable with a strong hook mounted to the end of it and some meat for bait.
-On several occasions giant grouper managed to snap the cables.
+On several occasions giant groupers managed to snap the cables.

 https://www.researchgate.net/publication/281286548_Pattern_of_movements_from_a_home_reef_in_the_Chesterfield_Islands_Coral_Sea_by_the_endangered_Giant_Grouper_Epinephelus_lanceolatus [accessed Mar 8, 2016].